 - Bring forward reviews of policies guiding Activity Centres and Liveable Neighbourhoods

-- provide greater clarity and consistency across the system
+- greater clarity and consistency across the planning system

-Legislative reforms to help improve our planning system, introduce robust and responsive measures and support rigorous and streamlined assessment of planning applications, will be addressed through amendments to the Planning and Development Act 2005, and changes to some subsidiary legislation.
+A first tranche of legislative reforms to help improve our planning system, introduce robust and responsive measures and support rigorous and streamlined assessment of planning applications, were addressed through amendments to the Planning and Development Act 2005, and changes to some subsidiary legislation.

 Due to its volume and complexity, and the urgent need for reforms to support economic recovery from COVID-19, these changes will be undertaken in several tranches.
-The first tranche received Royal Assent on 7 July 2020 and included 35 amendments.
+The first tranche received Royal Assent on 7 July 2020.

 Development Assessment Panels

-Changes to the Planning and Development (Development Assessment Panel) Regulations 2011 to will be progressed in the near future.
+Changes to the Planning and Development (Development Assessment Panel) Regulations 2011 are currently being scoped.
 These changes will create a new Special Matters Development Assessment Panel, further reduce the number of geographic panels from the current five-panel configuration to no more than three, and provide for greater transparency and consistency in the DAP system.